meet74/image-web-scrapper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- OpenAI - For developing ChatGPT, which provided assistance in creating this README.MD file.

 Feel free to customize this README.MD according to your project's specific details and requirements.